lukaszmadrzynski/Website-Update/content/pages/ecotours/elephant-hill.md

       - type: FeaturedItem
         title: rye
         subtitle: ''
-        text: >
+        text: >+
-          Venture into pristine forests and spot some of the **world's rarest birds** a local

-          bird watching station.
-Learn from passionate conservationists about their vital

-          work protecting these endangered species in this serene bird refuge.
+          Venture into a **hidden kingdom of fungi**, a world of diverse shapes and colours!
+Explore the amazing variety of

+          mushrooms and toadstools, and learn about their crucial role in forest health.

         image:
           type: ImageBlock
           url: /images/Icon5b.jpg